ThomasKaiser/sbc-bench/results/Broadcom-VideoCore-SoCs.md

 ### BroadCom's history of ARMv8 Crypto Extensions licensing (obviously based on core type)

 Broadcom has/had an ARM architecture license and did two custom cores: ARMv7 "Brahma B15" (based on Cortex-A15) and ARMv8 "Brahma B53" (based on Cortex-A53).
-The B53 cores appeared on SoCs in 2017 initially without ARMv8 Crypto Extensions but fortunately that changed already in 2019.
+The B53 cores appeared on SoCs in 2017 initially without ARMv8 Crypto Extensions but fortunately that changed already in 2018.

-But for whatever reasons (licensing costs?) with standard Cortex A cores BroadCom switched to ARMv8 Crypto Extensions only two years later.
-As such none of the A53 cores in any of the older VideoCore SoCs and the A72/r0p3 appearing in 2019 in Hudson Set-top boxes (BCM7211) and on RPi 4 (the BCM2711 sibling) all lack AES/SHA acceleration.
-This changed only recently in 2021: both the A72/r1p0 in 'Klondike' and the A76/r4p1 in 'Muskoka' (BCM2712's STB sibling) come with ARMv8 Crypto Extensions.
+But for whatever reasons (licensing costs?) with standard Cortex A cores BroadCom switched to ARMv8 Crypto Extensions only from 2021 on: the A72/r1p0 in 'Klondike' and the A76/r4p1 in 'Muskoka' (BCM2712's STB sibling) come with ARMv8 Crypto Extensions.

+But the A53 cores in any of the older VideoCore SoCs and the A72/r0p3 appearing in 2019 in Hudson Set-top boxes (BCM7211) and on RPi 4 (the BCM2711 sibling) all lack AES/SHA acceleration.

 When first details about BCM2712 went public in Sep 2023 I was surprised to find a more recent A76 stepping than on RK3588 (r4p0) but now we know that random people already benchmarked BroadCom VideoCore VII Set-top boxes with these cores back in 2021.